failgood/failgood/README.md

     testRuntimeOnly("org.junit.platform:junit-platform-launcher:1.7.0")
 ```

-Then you can run all tests or all tests in a package via IDEA.
+then you can run all tests or all tests in a package via IDEA.
 If you want to run a single test file you have to
 manually enter a regex into the JUnit run dialog, for example
 `.*ContextExecutorTest` to run the ContextExecutorTest.